Trapped (2016 Hindi film): Plot

 Shaurya, a call centre employee plans to elope and marry his girlfriend Noorie, a day before Noorie's arranged marriage with someone else.
 Shaurya, who lives in a bachelor pad, makes plans to move to a new flat that will accommodate him and Noorie.
 In a rush to find affordable housing, he ends up moving into Swarg, a new high-rise apartment complex, which is empty due to construction and legal issues.
 The lone watchman stationed at the building is unaware that Shaurya has moved in, and Noorie does not yet know Shaurya's new address.

 The next morning Shaurya inadvertently locks himself inside the apartment.
 He makes some initial attempts to break open the lock but fails.
 The apartment has faulty wiring which leads to the circuit getting tripped, leaving him without electricity.
-His phone runs out of battery power before he can call for help.
+His phone runs out of battery before he can call for help.
 Shaurya, totally disconnected from the outside world, struggles to survive without food, water and electricity.
-As the days pass by, he becomes progressively more claustrophobic, and his attempts to escape become more desperate.
+As the days pass, he becomes progressively more claustrophobic, and his attempts to escape become more desperate.
 At one point, he uses his own blood to trace the word "help" with details of his address on a cardboard paper, which falls on the terrace of a house nearby.
 The house's resident questions the clueless watchman about it, who claims that the building is empty.
 She hesitantly starts to go up to investigate but soon gives up.

 Desperate for food, Shaurya resorts to eating cockroaches, ants and pigeons and also starts talking to a rat for company.
 To his relief, it rains heavily after some days, and Shaurya collects as much water as possible in empty containers.
 He manages to survive for almost a week, but his health deteriorates due to starvation, dehydration, and isolation.
 In a final, desperate attempt to escape, Shaurya begins sawing through the balcony gate with a metal sheet, and ultimately succeeds.
-He climbs down five floors, almost falling off several times due to exhaustion, before managing to reach a floor which has no balcony gates and finally escapes the building.
+He climbs down five floors, almost falling off several times due to exhaustion, before managing to reach a floor which has no balcony gates, and finally escapes the building.
 Fainting due to fatigue and weakness, he is rushed to the hospital.
 A week later, he is visited by Noorie, who reveals that she is now married since she thought that he had abandoned her.
 Heartbroken and traumatised by the incident, Shaurya tries to return to his normal life, but is shattered to see that his friends and colleagues had not even noticed his absence, as they are all too busy with their own lives.